wmaduro/ottomator-agents/crawl4AI-agent/README.md

 ## Project Structure

 - `crawl_pydantic_ai_docs.py`: Documentation crawler and processor
-- `pydantic_ai_agent.py`: RAG agent implementation
+- `pydantic_ai_expert.py`: RAG agent implementation
 - `streamlit_ui.py`: Web interface
 - `site_pages.sql`: Database setup commands
 - `requirements.txt`: Project dependencies

 ## Live Agent Studio Version

-If you're interested in seeing how this agent is implemented in the Live Agent Studio, check out the `studio-integration-version` directory.
-This contains the production version of the agent that runs on the platform.
+If you're interested in seeing how this agent is implemented in the Live Agent Studio, check out the `studio-integration-api` directory.
+This contains the API endpoint for the production version of the agent that runs on the platform.

 ## Error Handling